orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
 Hence a tensored variant like this in linear time

-Does it make sense from a mathematical POV that this thing could be a recursive definition of a projective plane but then (partially?) accessible as a calculus?

 Change only locally, but global effects